Post Series, September 14-20, 1964

 There's a footnote to all this in Paul McCartney's introduction to the book:

-"There are bound to be thickheads who will wonder why some of it doesn't make sense, and others who will search for hidden meanings."
+"There are bound to be thickheads who will wonder why some of it doesn't make sense, and others

 With John Lennon, obviously, any such search, on any level, off the Rock-and-Roll path is risky.
 One thing is certain: he won't help much.